datastax/pulsar-jms/README.md

 ## Getting started

 In JMS you need these three concepts to get started:
-- a ConnectionFactory: use PulsarConnectionFactory
+- a ConnectionFactory: use io.streamnative.oss.pulsar.jms.PulsarConnectionFactory
-- a Queue: use PulsarQueue (or better Session#createQueue)
+- a Queue: use io.streamnative.oss.pulsar.jms.PulsarQueue (or better Session#createQueue)
-- a Topic: use PulsarTopic (or better Session#createTopic)
+- a Topic: use io.streamnative.oss.pulsar.jms.PulsarTopic (or better Session#createTopic)

 This is how you access them with Starlight for JMS: